-Under the academic leadership of Dr Mark Le Fevre and other senior colleagues, the Group is developing a distinctive ethos in cutting-edge areas such as strategic entrepreneurship, e-business, technology and innovation, critical management studies, sustainability, spirituality and ethics, gender, diversity and labour studies.
+The Group is developing a distinctive ethos in cutting-edge areas such as human resource management, strategic entrepreneurship, critical management studies, sustainability, spirituality and ethics, gender, and diversity and labour studies.

-Group members’ research appears in top international journals, such as Accounting, Organizations and Society, Gender Work & Organization, Industrial & Corporate Change, International Journal of Comparative Labour Law and Industrial Relations, Journal of Managerial Psychology, Journal of the Operational Research Society, Labour History, Organization, Organization Science, and Organization Studies.
+Group members’ research appears in top international journals, such as, Gender Work & Organization, Human Resource Management, Human Resource Management Journal, Journal of Vocational Behavior, International Business Review, International Journal of Human Resource Management, Entrepreneurship: Theory and Practice, Journal of Business Venturing, British Journal of Management, Journal of Managerial Psychology, Labour History, Public Management Review, Tourism Management, Organization, Organization Science, and Organization Studies.
 Group members also engage in local dissemination.
-Dr Rachel Morrison has made several TV appearances related to her research on workplace friendships, for example.

 For more information on Group members’ research click on staff names in the list below.

 Establishing and maintaining international connections and collaborations is a high priority.
-Professor Kate Kearins is Chair of the Organizations and the Natural Environment Interest Group of the Academy of Management.
-Dr Candice Harris is a founder and coordinator of the Gender Researchers in Tourism Studies (GRITS) international research network.
-Professor Ray Markey chairs the International Industrial Relations Association Study Group on Workers' Participation (which advises the ILO).
+Professor Kate Kearins is President of the Australian and New Zealand Academy of Management.
+Associate Professor Candice Harris is a founder and coordinator of the Gender Researchers in Tourism Studies (GRITS) international research network.

-Professor Erling Rasmussen is Editor of the NZ Journal of Employment Relations.
-Professor Bill Doolin is Joint Editor of Qualitative Research in Accounting & Management (QRAM).
-Group members serve on the editorial boards of international journals such as Business Strategy and the Environment, Equal Employment Opportunity International, Global Business and Economics Review, International Journal of Project Management, International Journal of Change Management, Journal of Organizational Behaviour, Labour History, Management Communication Quarterly and Organization Studies.
+Professor Erling Rasmussen and Associate Professor Felicity Lamm are Co-Editors of the NZ Journal of Employment Relations.
+Members in the Department serve on the editorial boards of international journals such as Business Strategy and the Environment, Equal Employment Opportunity International, Global Business and Economics Review, International Journal of Project Management, International Journal of Change Management, International Journal of Human Resource Management, Journal of Management and Organisation, Public Management Review, Labour History, Management Communication Quarterly and Organization Studies.